Narcotics Abuse And Addiction: Signs And Dangers

 Illegal narcotics can be purchased from street dealers and are snorted, smoked, or injected by drug abusers.
 The most common types of illegal narcotics include:

 Every individual has different body chemistry and brain environment.
 Thus, nobody can predict the short and long term effects of narcotics on a person.
 Abusing these pain medications can lead to serious health problems, and in some cases, even death.

 Are Narcotic Drugs Addictive?

 It does not take long to develop a physical and psychological dependence on narcotic drugs.
+What do narcotics do to a mind and a body that makes them so addictive?
 People suffering from intense, chronic pain are at a high risk of abusing these medications.
-Some individuals begin using recreational narcotics, such as heroin and crystal meth, to deal with emotional problems and life stressors.
+Some individuals begin using recreational narcotics, to deal with emotional problems and life stressors.
 Ultimately, they develop a tolerance to the drug, needing bigger and bigger doses to achieve the desired effects.

 List of Narcotics Commonly Abused

 Opium: This extract of the poppy plant is one of the most potent painkillers known to humanity.
 Opium abuse began in the 1300s in Asia.
 It was a point of contention between the British Empire and China in the 1800s.
 The conflict got to the point where they went to war over it.
 Today, natural opium derivatives and semi-synthetic and synthetic opioids are available legally and illegally.

 Morphine: This is the most common opium extract.
 It was created at the beginning of the 19th century by German chemist Friedrich Wilhelm Adam Serturner.
 It is a painkiller prescribed for moderate to severe acute and chronic pain.
 Morphine is highly addictive and is associated with symptoms such as breathing problems, dry mouth, dizziness, nervousness, and agitation.
 It can also cause side effects such as weight loss, low libido, headache, and sweating.